mifi/lossless-cut/README.md

 The following formats/codecs should generally work: MP4, MOV, WebM, MKV, OGG, WAV, MP3, AAC, H264, Theora, VP8, VP9
 For more information about supported formats / codecs, see https://www.chromium.org/audio-video.

 Unsupported files can now be remuxed (fast) or encoded (slow) to a friendly format/codec from the `File` menu.
-A processed version of the file will then be opened in the player.
+A processed version of the file (without audio) will then be created and opened in the player.
 The cut operation will still be performed using the original file as input, so it will be lossless.
 This allows for potentially opening any file that ffmpeg is able to decode.

 ## Typical workflow
 - Drag drop a video file into player to load or use <kbd>⌘</kbd>/<kbd>CTRL</kbd>+<kbd>O</kbd>.
 - Press <kbd>SPACE</kbd> to play/pause or <kbd>◀</kbd><kbd>▶</kbd>, <kbd>,</kbd><kbd>.</kbd> to seek back/forth
 - Select the cut start and end time.
 Press <kbd>I</kbd> to select the start time, <kbd>O</kbd> to select the end time for the cut.
-- If you want to cut more segments out of the video, press <kbd>+</kbd> or the `c+` button to add another segment, then select the next segment with <kbd>I</kbd>/<kbd>O</kbd>.
+- *(optional)* If you want to cut more segments out of the video, press <kbd>+</kbd> or the `c+` button to add another segment, then select the next segment with <kbd>I</kbd>/<kbd>O</kbd>.
-- If you want to re-merge all the selected segments after cutting, toggle the button `nm` (no merge) to `am` (auto merge).
+- *(optional)* If you want to re-merge all the selected segments after cutting, toggle the button `nm` (no merge) to `am` (auto merge).
 This is useful for *cutting away* certain parts of a video (by selecting everything except the parts not needed.)
-- If you want to export to a certain dir, press the custom output dir button (default: input file dir)
+- *(optional)* If you want to export to a certain dir, press the custom output dir button (default: input file dir)
-- If you want to override orientation metadata, press the rotation button
+- *(optional)* If you want to override orientation metadata, press the rotation button
-- By default, all streams from input file will be exported to output.
+- *(optional)* By default, all streams from input file will be exported to output.
 If you like to only export primary streams (1video&1audio) (pre-2.0 behaviour), toggle the button `all` to `ps`.
 - Press the scissors button (or <kbd>E</kbd>) to export the slice(s)
 - Press the camera button (or <kbd>C</kbd>) to take a JPEG/PNG snapshot from the current time
 - If you want to move the original file to trash, press the trash button